RedBearSys/RedBear.LogDNA.Extensions.Logging.Web/README.md

 ## MessageDetail class and IMessageDetailFactory

-The `WebMessageDetail` class is serialised to create a JSON message for LogDNA to ingest:
+The `MessageDetail` class is serialised to create a JSON message for LogDNA to ingest:

 ```json
 {